pfroud/rollercoaster-designer/README.md

 **Gui:** how the user interface buttons access the other classes.

 - Each button has its own object.
 - Accessed only by the global variable `GUI`.
-(Probably should be constant)
 - Location: [`gui/gui.js`](gui/gui.js)

 ### Other